Konstantin Jörgens is of counsel in the EU and competition law practice group and co-coordinates the German Desk of Garrigues.

-Co-autor of "Antitrust Rules" in “EU Competition Procedure”, edited by Luis Ortiz Blanco, Oxford University Press, third edition 2013, fourth edition forthcoming 2020.
+Co-autor of "Antitrust Rules" in “EU Competition Procedure”, edited by Luis Ortiz Blanco, Oxford University Press, fourth edition 2021.

 Chapter 12: “Cartels and Evidence - What is required to prove the regulators’ case” in: The Fights against Hard-Core Cartels in Europe (edt.
 José Maria Beneyto, Jerónimo Maillo, Bruylant, 2016).

 "Horizontal Agreements in EU Competition Law”, Chapter on "Procedure before the EU Commission" (edt.
 Frank Wijckmans/Filip Tuytschaever, Oxford University Press, 2015).

 Co-author of “Quantification of competition law penalties in Spain as a result of recent Supreme Court case law”, Unión Europea Aranzadi; No. 3, 2015.